Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Analysis of the free-mixer ansatz

 \begin{proposition} Consider a connected, non-bipartite graph with $n$ vertices $V$ and edges $E$ and choose a vertex $j\in V$.
 Then the generators $iX_v$ for $v\in V$, $iZ_uZ_v$ for $\{u,v\} \in E$, and $iZ_j$ always generate together the \DLA $\su(2^n)$. \end{proposition}

 \begin{proof} For an odd-cycle graph, the result follows from Lemma~\ref{odd-cycle-one}.
 We can assume that $n\geq 4$ and that the shortest odd cycle in the non-bipartite graph is shorter than $n$.
 We re-order the vertices such that one shortest odd cycle does not contain the first vertex.
 Now the subgraph without the first vertex is not bipartite.
 If this subgraph is not connected, pick a connected component not containing the chosen shortest odd cycle.
 In the subgraph given by this connected component and the first vertex, choose a minimal spanning tree and pick one of its end vertices different from the first vertex as the new first vertex.
 Then the subgraph not containing the new first vertex is connected.
 Following the analysis leading to Eqs.~\eqref{generators_sym}-\eqref{generators_sym_add}, the generators from the groups (a), (b), and (c) in Eq.~\eqref{generators_sym} are of tensor-product form $i(\otimes_{j} A_j)$ with $A_1 = I$ and they generate by induction the \DLA $\g_{a}\iso\su(2^{n-1})$ (Ex.~\ref{def_ga_gb}).
-Using the generator $iZ_1X_2 \!\cdot\cdot X_n$ from group (d) in Eq.~\eqref{generators_sym}, Lemma~\ref{lem_ga_gb} shows that we get $\g_{b}\iso \su(2^{n-1}) {\oplus} \su(2^{n-1})$ (Ex.~\ref{def_ga_gb}).
+Using the generator $iZ_1X_2 \!\cdot\cdot X_n$ from group (d) in Eq.~\eqref{generators_sym}, Lemma~\ref{lem_ga_gb}(a) shows that we get $\g_{b}\iso \su(2^{n-1}) {\oplus} \su(2^{n-1})$ (Ex.~\ref{def_ga_gb}).
 Depending on $j$, we add one of the generators $iX_1$ or $iX_1Z_j$ from the group~(e) in Eq.~\eqref{generators_sym_add}.
-Clearly, we generate $iZ_1$; e.g., for $n=4$ and $iX_1$, we have $[iX_1,iZ_1Y_2Y_3Y_4]=2i Y^{\otimes 4}$, $[iX_1,iZ_1Y_2X_3Z_4]=-2i Y_1Y_2X_3Z_4$, $[iZ_1Z_3X_4,i Y_1Y_2X_3Z_4] = -2i X_1Y_2Y_3Y_4$, and $[i X_1Y_2Y_3Y_4, i Y^{\otimes 4}]=2i Z_1$.
-We thus generate $\g_c \iso \su(2^{n-1}) {\oplus} \su(2^{n-1}) {\oplus} \uu(1)$ (Ex.~\ref{def_ga_gb}), which is maximal in $\su(2^n)$ [see Prop.~\ref{lem:max}] and generates together with the generator from (e) in Eq.~\eqref{generators_sym_add} the \DLA $\su(2^n)$. \end{proof}
+Lemma~\ref{lem_ga_gb}(b) shows that we first generate $iZ_1$ and thus $\g_c \iso \su(2^{n-1}) {\oplus} \su(2^{n-1}) {\oplus} \uu(1)$ (Ex.~\ref{def_ga_gb}), which is maximal in $\su(2^n)$ [see Prop.~\ref{lem:max}].
+By the argument in Lemma~\ref{lem_ga_gb}(b3), we obtain the \DLA $\su(2^n)$ by adding one generator from (e) in Eq.~\eqref{generators_sym_add}. \end{proof}

 Determining the free-mixer \DLA in the non-bipartite case is now immediate:

 \begin{theorem}[non-bipartite graphs] The free-mixer \DLA $\gfree$ for a connected non-bipartite graph different from a cycle graph with $n\geq 2$ vertices is given by $\gfree\iso \su(2^{n-1}){\oplus}\su(2^{n-1})$ with $\dim(\gfree) = 2^{2n-1} - 2$. \end{theorem}